1001 - Public Communications

 The distribution of material is prohibited when it blocks the safe flow of traffic within corridors and entrance ways of the school or otherwise disrupts school activities.
 The distribution of unofficial material is limited to a reasonable time, place, and manner as follows:

-1. The material will be distributed in a centralized location designated by the building administrator; which location will not block the safe flow of traffic or block corridors or entrance ways, but which will give reasonable access to students;
+1. The material will be distributed in a centralized location designated by the principal; which location will not block the safe flow of traffic or block corridors or entrance ways, but which will give reasonable access to students;

 2. The distribution of materials will not interrupt the regular, instructional day; and